api-commons/examples/README.md

-# examples
+# Examples
-This is a place for managing examples.
+This is a place for managing examples used within APIs.